ekley/maps-display/README.md

  tippecanoe --no-tile-compression --include=name -l local_authorities_layer -o /data/local_authorities.mbtiles /data/local_authority_district.geojson
 ```

-6. This will build 'local_authorities.mbtiles' file, now the app's ready to use (when you run the app 'lookup.json' file will automatically be generated for you if the file does not exist)
+This will build 'local_authorities.mbtiles' file, now the app's ready to use
+When you run the app, 'lookup.json' file will automatically be generated for you if the file does not exist.

+(FYI: The extracted data from the local_authority_district.geojson file is stored in the lookup.json file, which maps district names to their corresponding coordinates.
+This improves response times when handling client requests, such as displaying a district based on a name search on the map.)